by Dr Clare Macdonald, General Practitioner

 He seemed nice enough but completely misinformed.

 Mastitis occurs commonly in lactating women, with estimated rates in the range 3-20%1.
-It is most likely in the second and third weeks following delivery but can occur at any time2, and so should be suspected in any woman presenting with breast pain and redness, particularly in association with systemic symptoms.
+It is most likely in the second and third weeks following delivery but can occur at any time2, and so should be considered in any woman presenting with breast pain or breast skin colour changes, particularly when in association with systemic symptoms.

 Mastitis can be viewed as a continuum from engorgement through to breast abscess1, and classified as non-infectious or infectious3.
 Milk stasis is the commonest underlying cause of mastitis, and this can progress to infection, particularly when there is nipple trauma.
 Any reason for ineffective or incomplete milk removal therefore increases the risk of mastitis.
 These include:

 - Suboptimal attachment at the breast